1. Developer Environment Setup

 code --install-extension msjsdiag.debugger-for-chrome

-code --install-extension ms-azuretools.vscode-docker
+code --install-extension ms-azuretools.vscode-containers

 code --install-extension gabrielbb.vscode-lombok